Obituary for Mary Ann Trathen

 June 21, 1952 – May 12, 2021

-On May 12, 2021, Mary Ann Trathen passed away subtly in her home in Alta Sierra at the age of 68.
+On May 12, 2021, Mary Ann Trathen passed away suddenly in her home in Alta Sierra at the age of 68.

 Mary was born in Grass Valley California on June 21, 1952 to Roland Trathen and Bernice (Morateur) Trathen.